-The severe weather season is definitely starting off in a big way this year, not only in Minnesota, but all across the country.
 On Sunday, May 22, there were 56 reports of tornadoes extending from northeastern Oklahoma, up the Mississippi Valley to northern Wisconsin.
-The strongest hit was Joplin, Missouri where at least 125 people have lost their lives and thousands are displaced from their homes.
+The strongest hit was Joplin, Missouri where 158 people lost their lives and thousands are displaced from their homes.
 In Minnesota, there were reports in Fillmore, Hennepin, Anoka, and Washington Counties of tornadoes and property damage.
 Here is a radar image, taken at 2:19 CST on May 22 that shows the pronounced hook echo southwest of Columbia Heights moving to the northwest at 35 miles per hour.

-Early estimates by the National Weather Service of the strength of the tornado in Minneapolis is a high end EF1 to EF2 tornado with winds between 100 and 125 miles per hour.
+The National Weather Service ranked the strength of the tornado in Minneapolis as an EF1 tornado with winds between 86 to 110 miles per hour.
 The majority of the damage came from mature trees being uprooted and falling on houses and vehicles.
 Tragically, one man lost his life when a tree fell on his vehicle in North Minneapolis.

 The fuel for these storms came from a strong low pressure system that developed on the lee side of the Rocky Mountains.
 The counter clockwise rotation associated with low pressure systems allowed the mixing of warm, moist air from the Gulf of Mexico and cool, dry air from the north.
 As the cold air surged eastward, it lifted the warmer air causing convection and multiple super-cells to develop, spawning the tornadoes